Chapter 8

 "Why that?"

-"Because that's where we were still figuring things out," he said.
-"Before we had everything mapped.
-Before every question already had an answer."
+"That's where we were still figuring things out," he said.
+"Before we had everything mapped."

 Grace sat down on the bench.
-The haptics hummed faintly, simulating weight and wood grain.
+The haptics hummed faintly in her gloves, a flat mechanical buzz attempting to simulate weight and wood grain.
+It felt nothing like real wood.
+It was the mathematical idea of wood, sterile and temperatureless, and for a moment she was acutely aware of her actual body sitting in the cold chair in the carriage house.
 Through the porthole window she could see the glow of the empty world beyond their strange, crooked, beautiful room.

-"Do you remember the blue door?" he said, as if he'd heard her.
+"Do you remember the blue door?" he said.

 "Of course I do."